Albertzue/learning_notes/book_reading_progress/CCNA_200-301_Official_Cert_Guide_Volume_1.md

 15. if using DHCP, use the show dhcp lease command to see the (temporarily) leased IP address and other parameters.
 (Note that the switch does not store the DHCP-learned IP configuration in the running-config file.)
 16. <img width="1189" height="368" alt="image" src="https://github.com/user-attachments/assets/bef1f977-2caf-4077-b296-d455e04d7b6d" />

+#### chapter 7
+1. Autonegotiation gives the devices on each link the means to agree to use the best speed without manually configuring the speed on each switch port.

 ### new words
 1. excerpt
 2. As an aside